Space Opera (Valente novel): Synopsis

 In order to join galactic civilization — rather than be declared non-sentient, and subsequently eradicated — humanity must participate in the Metagalactic Grand Prix, an interspecies music contest.
 Winning is not necessary, as long as the participants are not ranked last.
 However, when the alien emissaries supply a list of suggested musicians, the only entry on the list to not be dead or otherwise physically incapable of performing is Decibel Jones and the Absolute Zeroes, a washed-up, burnt-out glam rock trio with only two surviving members.

 Reception

-Space Opera was a finalist for the 2019 Hugo Award for Best Novel. and for the 2019 Campbell Memorial Award for Best Science Fiction Novel.

-Kirkus Reviews found it "charming", albeit "(l)ight on plot and originality", and drew parallels to Rick and Morty and the works of Daniel Pinkwater.
-Publishers Weekly praised Valente's "effervescent prose (as) wildly creative and often funny", while conceding that the novel's "frequent tangents can make for chaotic reading."
+Kirkus Reviews found it "charming", albeit "[l]ight on plot and originality", and drew parallels to Rick and Morty and the works of Daniel Pinkwater.
+Publishers Weekly praised Valente's "effervescent prose [as] wildly creative and often funny", while conceding that the novel's "frequent tangents can make for chaotic reading."
 In the Financial Times, James Lovegrove noted its "ripe satiric potential", but also its "somewhat meagre plot".
 The Guardian called it an "over-the-top, absurdist extravaganza" with a "frantic narrative" and "pertinent observations about diversity and gender politics".